matConn/jekyll-noita/blog/_posts/2016/2016-5-12-animating-with-greensock.md

 layout: post
 description: >-
-  A brief overview of the GSAP JavaScript library and the animation power it brings to your frontend arsenal.
+  A brief overview of the GSAP JavaScript library and the animation power it brings to your frontend arsenal that CSS3 can\'t.
 robots: none
 published: true
 comments: true